V. Ramachandran: Biography

 As a consultant, Ramachandran was associated with several UN agencies which included United Nations Economic and Social Commission for Asia and the Pacific, United Nations Human Settlements Programme, United Nations Economic and Social Council and United Nations Development Programme.
 He was a member of the National Dairy Development Board and the Governing Board of Institute of Rural Management Anand and sat in the Central Water Commission and the second Administrative Reforms Commission of the Government of India, the last of which he chaired for a while when Veerappa Moily resigned from the post in 2009.
 He was a member of the governing board of the Centre for Development Studies and Sree Uthradam Thirunal Institute Of Culture and served as the president of the Regional Cancer Association, Thiruvananthapuram and as the chairman of the Centre for Management Development, Thiruvananthapuram.

 Ramachandran was a recipient of the third highest Indian civilian honor of the Padma Bhushan which he received in 2008.
 He was married to Padma Ramachandran, one of the first woman Indian Administrative Service officers and the first woman chief secretary of Kerala.
-Towards the later days of his life, the couple resided in Bengaluru and it was here, he died on 1 December 2015, at the age of 84, succumbing to age-related illnesses.
+Towards the later days of his life, the couple resided in Bengaluru and it was here, he died on 1 December 2015, aged 84, from old age.